Support The Park » Order the James River Park Coffee Table Book

 This year, Richmond area residents and visitors have relied on the James River Park System, more than ever, for much needed recreation and respite from virtual education and work and the social isolation associated with the global pandemic.
 By year’s end the Park will have welcomed around 2 million visitors– more than ever before– to this “wilderness in the heart of the city.”

 Bill Draper, runner, photographer and park enthusiast has put together a spectacular 87-page compendium of 189 full color images of the trails, wildlife and vistas we love.
-This new hard cover book is available to order now for delivery after December 18th.
+This new hard cover book is available to order now.
 ALL of the proceeds will be donated to Friends of the James River park for the purpose of conserving, protecting, expanding and enhancing this beloved 600-acre park.

 About the Photographer: